EQUAL OPPORTUNITY AND INCLUSION COMPLAINT AND INVESTIGATION PROCEDURES

 II.
 STATEMENT OF DELEGATION

-The University President has delegated to the Office of Equal Opportunity and Diversity (hereafter "EOD") the authority and responsibility to receive, investigate and, where appropriate, attempt to conciliate complaints, or investigate situations that are brought to EOD’s attention, of conduct alleged to be in violation of the University's Non-Discrimination, Equal Opportunity and Diversity Regulation and Sexual Misconduct Regulation.
-Accordingly, any member of the University community, including students, faculty, staff, visitors, vendors, volunteers, applicants or others, who believe that they have been subjected to discrimination, discriminatory harassment based on race, color, religion, genetic information, national origin, sex, sexual orientation, gender identity/expression, age, disability, and/or veterans status; or any individual who believes they have been subjected to retaliation related to an allegation of discrimination or discriminatory harassment based on the aforementioned categories; or that they have been subjected to sexual misconduct, may seek guidance, counseling or file a complaint by contacting: Director, Office of Equal Opportunity and Diversity, University of North Florida, J. J. Daniel Hall, Suite 1201, 1 UNF Drive, Jacksonville, Florida 32224-7699, (904) 620-2507 Voice & TDD and (904) 1004 Fax or via 711 Florida Relay for persons who are deaf or hard of hearing or those with speech impairments and/or limitations.
+The University President has delegated to the Office of Equal Opportunity and Inclusion (hereafter "EOI") the authority and responsibility to receive, investigate and, where appropriate, attempt to conciliate complaints, or investigate situations that are brought to EOI’s attention, of conduct alleged to be in violation of the University's Non-Discrimination, Equal Opportunity and Diversity Regulation and Sexual Misconduct Regulation.
+Accordingly, any member of the University community, including students, faculty, staff, visitors, vendors, volunteers, applicants or others, who believe that they have been subjected to discrimination, discriminatory harassment based on race, color, religion, genetic information, national origin, sex, sexual orientation, gender identity/expression, age, disability, and/or veterans status; or any individual who believes they have been subjected to retaliation related to an allegation of discrimination or discriminatory harassment based on the aforementioned categories; or that they have been subjected to sexual misconduct, may seek guidance, counseling or file a complaint by contacting: Director, Office of Equal Opportunity and Inclusion, University of North Florida, J. J. Daniel Hall, Suite 1201, 1 UNF Drive, Jacksonville, Florida 32224-7699, (904) 620-2507 Voice & TDD and (904) 1004 Fax or via 711 Florida Relay for persons who are deaf or hard of hearing or those with speech impairments and/or limitations.

 III.
 STATEMENT OF REQUIREMENTS